-Why SSL certificate management is Essential?
+Why is SSL certificate management Essential?

-Why Always-On SSL is required?
+Why is Always-On SSL required?

-How ECC algorithm can replace RSA?
+How can the ECC algorithm replace RSA?

-What FQDN stands for?
+What does FQDN stand for?

-How Mixed Content error can affect website reliability?
+How can Mixed Content error affect website reliability?

 What is OpenSSL?

-How SSL protects against Phishing?
+How does SSL protect against phishing?

-What is Vulnerability Assessment?
+What is a Vulnerability Assessment?